nlfiedler/exaf-rs/FORMAT.md

 The three optional _cost_ rows are given as parameters to the key-derivation function.
 The `TC` value indicates the number of iterations, the `MC` value indicates the number of 1 kilobyte memory blocks to be used, and the `PC` value indicates the degree of parallelism.
 The **default** value for `TC` is `2`, the **default** for `MC` is `19,456`, and the **default** for `PC` is `1`.
 These defaults are recommended in OWASP's [password storage cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html) and are the defaults in the [argon2](https://docs.rs/argon2/latest/argon2/) Rust crate.

 The `TL` row is a value that may be referred to as either the _output length_ or _tag length_, which indicates the number of bytes of desired output from the key derivation function.
-The **default** in the Argon2 Rust create is `32` and as such is the default for this format.
-In fact, for AES-256 encryption you **need** a key of 32 bytes.
+The **default** in the Argon2 Rust crate is `32` and as such is the default for this format.
+In fact, for AES-256 encryption you _need_ a key of 32 bytes.

 The basic flow of encryption works like so: